KhronosGroup/glTF-Blender-IO/docs/io_gltf2.rst

 =============

 glTF 2.0 is a relatively new file format.
-Discussion and development of the format occurs on the Khronos Group `GitHub repository
+Discussion and development of the format occur on the Khronos Group `GitHub repository
 <https://github.com/KhronosGroup/glTF>`_, and feedback there
 is welcome.
-This importer/exporter is developed via the `glTF-Blender-IO repository <https://github.com/KhronosGroup/glTF-Blender-IO>`_, where you can file bug reports, submit feature requests, or contribute code.
+This importer/exporter is developed through the `glTF-Blender-IO repository <https://github.com/KhronosGroup/glTF-Blender-IO>`_, where you can file bug reports, submit feature requests, or contribute code.